Dittisham | South Devon Village Guide

 Whether you’re looking for a luxury cottage, sea view property, family-friendly holiday home or dog-friendly retreat, we’ve got a range of properties just for you.

-Located all across South Devon, our collection of over 500 self-catering properties offer something for everyone including close proximity to beaches, coastal towns, and top attractions.
+Located all across South Devon, our collection of over 500 self-catering properties offers something for everyone including close proximity to beaches, coastal towns, and top attractions.